 should not be allowed to connect to Internet at all, even with NAT.

-To achieve this setup, first configure one NAT gateway per region per network:
+To achieve this setup, first configure one NAT gateway for each region and for each network within the region:

 - Configure NAT-GW-US-EAST for subnet 1 (